waveform-computing/compoundpi/docs/protocol.rst

 **Syntax:** CLEAR

-The :samp:`CLEAR` command deletes all images from the server's local storage.
+The :ref:`protocol_clear` command deletes all images from the server's local storage.
 As noted above in :ref:`protocol_capture`, implementations are free to use any storage medium, but the current implementation simply uses a list in RAM.

-A standard response is expected with no data.
+An OK response is expected with no data.

 .. _protocol_framerate: